timdegroot1996/robotframework-dashboard/docs/basic-command-line-interface-cli.md

 # Basic Command Line Interface (CLI)

-The **RobotFramework Dashboard CLI** allows you to manage test result databases, process output XML files, and generate interactive dashboards directly from the command line.
+This page explains the essential CLI commands used to create databases, process output XML files, and generate the HTML dashboard.
+It includes clear examples and describes exactly what each command does.

-This page provides examples for each command and explains what happens when you run them.

 ## Display Version and Help